Readonly

 being thrown.

-Append a single header value for the header object.
+Append a single header value to the header object.

-If the value is an array, this is equivalent of calling this method multiple times.
+If the value is an array, this is equivalent to calling this method multiple times.

-If there were no previous value for the header, this is
+If there were no previous values for the header, this is

 outgoingMessage.setHeader(name, value)